mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/docs/HOWTO.md

 <br/>

-2. Convert the .ihx file to binary with hex2bin
+2. If the compiler has not displayed an error then convert the .ihx file to binary with hex2bin

 ```
 hex2bin -e bin -l 2000 Example01.ihx